RYAN MATTHEW COHN

-RYAN MATTHEW COHN: I was raised in Woostock which is in upstate New York.
+RYAN MATTHEW COHN: I was raised in Woodstock which is in upstate New York.

-PONYBOY: When we first met you some years back you were the bass player for the rock band The Stalkers?
+PONYBOY: When we first met you some years back you were in The Stalkers.

-RYAN MATTHEW COHN: I was actually the guitar player in the band.
+RYAN MATTHEW COHN: Yeah, I was the guitar player in the band.

 PONYBOY: Weren’t you also a jewelry designer?

 RYAN MATTHEW COHN: Yes, I still do quite a lot of jewelry design.
 I started out as an assistant to the gentleman who was the very first jeweler to work with Ralph Lauren.
 I did a lot of designing and small runs for Polo, Ralph Lauren, RRL and other companies for some time.
 That led to the opening of Against Nature Atelier which I co-founded.
 The skills I learned as a jewelry maker/metalsmith have been a great addition to my current profession as an osteologist.
 All my metalwork for the skulls I make is done by hand.
 A lot of great detail and intricacy is involved in the design of my creations.

 PONYBOY: And how did you get into bone collecting?

 RYAN MATTHEW COHN: Bone collecting came naturally to me as I have been collecting this subject matter since I was very young.
 I had a fascination with anatomy ever since I was a child and was originally interested in going to college for medical illustration.
 Somehow I got sidetracked, joined a band, and went on tour for a while.
 All the while I would pick up antiquities along the way.
 My collection comes from many years of obsessively striving to find new interesting things along my many travels.